Email: Chapter 49, Article 1

 (F) Nonemergency diagnosis and treatment.
 However, nonemergency diagnosis and treatment does not include an abortion.

-"Home-based family preservation services" means services dispensed by the Department of Human Services or by another person, association, or group who has contracted with that division to dispense services when those services are intended to stabilize and maintain the natural or surrogate family in order to prevent the placement of children in substitute care.
+"Home-based family preservation services" means services dispensed by the Department of Health and Human Resources or by another person, association, or group who has contracted with that division to dispense services when those services are intended to stabilize and maintain the natural or surrogate family in order to prevent the placement of children in substitute care.
 There are two types of home-based family preservation services and they are as follows:

 (A) Intensive, short-term intervention of four to six weeks; and